 One argument is that postmodernism both disrupts and continues modernism as there is evidence of both existing in contemporary art, which is a term that broadly refers to any art created within the last twenty years, thus encompassing all art production of any style.
 The attitudes and styles that mark postmodernism can be understood as paradigmatic shifts that mark a rupture or crisis in cultural history.
-From this viewpoint, the impact of postmodern, post-colonial and post-feminist thought has sparked a sea of change in art, described by feminist writers such as Rosalind Krauss and Suzanne Lacy.
+From this viewpoint, the impact of postmodern, post-colonial and post-feminist theory has sparked a sea of change in art, described by feminist writers such as Rosalind Krauss and Suzanne Lacy.
 Certainly, the diverse, ephemeral, globally focused, cross disciplinary, and collaborative nature of contemporary art practice is informed by postmodernist attitudes and appears both persistent and transformative.
 Postmodernism claims to close the gap between "high" and "low" culture and "good" and "bad" taste, yet there is evidence that these distinctions remain.
-In the early 1990s, a group of young Goldsmiths College students put together a graduate show called Sensations - a highly postmodern concept.
-The reaction was unprecedented.
-Public and critics alike expressed shock and appall at the provocative imagery and explicit references to subjects of "bad" taste.
-The group became known as the Young British Artists (YBAs) and sparked a revival in conceptual art using shock tactics to question art's meaning, as Duchamp had done nearly 80 years earlier.
-Their notoriety has persisted, as has the furor over Sensations, providing evidence for some that the old taste hierarchies of modernism live on.
-With this argument, postmodernism has not replaced modernism but coexists alongside it.

 The Age of Post Postmodernism

-Another view, which has recently emerged in a small but persuasive body of writing, argues that we have moved on into a post postmodernist era.
+Another view, which has recently emerged in a small but persuasive body of writing, argues that we have moved into a “post postmodernist” era.
 Some writers and critics claim that postmodernism is outdated and they question the value of a movement sustained by superficiality, cynicism, and nihilism.
 Some even argue for a return to the principles of modernism, albeit in different forms.
 Edward Docx calls this post-postmodern era the "Age of Authenticity" characterized by a revival of authenticity and craftsmanship over style and concept.
 Other monikers include "alter modernism," which is Nicolas Bourriaud's term for the "nonstop communication and globalization" culture of today, and "pseudo modernism," which was coined by Alan Kirby.
 Kirby claims there has been a shift from audience spectatorship to a more active yet trivial participation, citing as evidence the reality-TV-watching culture.
-These attempts to claim the end of postmodernism are wide-ranging and generally nonconsensual but are united in elements of their critique.
-They are all weary of the relentlessness of postmodern irony, and yearn for some return to truth and reality.
-In different ways they undermine postmodernism's dominance as a way of thinking or as an attitude to life, reducing it instead to one movement in a long history of movements, one that is now in its demise.
+These attempts to claim the end of postmodernism are wide-ranging and generally nonconsensual but are united in elements of their critique of the postmodern concept.
+Weary of the relentlessness of postmodern irony and cynicism, these critics yearn for some return to truth and authenticity.
+In different ways albeit, they undermine postmodernism's dominance as a way of thinking or as an attitude to life, reducing it instead to one movement in a long history of movements, one that is now in decline.

 Do Not Miss